2018 COLORADO WOMEN’S HALL OF FAME INDUCTEES NAMED

 The first U. S. military woman in space, Susan Helms is a retired Air Force lieutenant general (LTG) and astronaut who was a crewmember on four space shuttle missions, holds the world record for the longest space walk (8 hours and 56 minutes), and was the first woman to serve on the International Space Station (ISS).
 She was a member of the first class at the Air Force Academy to include women, flew on over 30 American and Canadian aircraft as a flight engineer and weapons separation engineer (planes including the F-15 and F-16 fighters), and retired in 2014 as a three-star general after serving as the first female commander of Vandenberg Air Force Base.

 LTG Helms is a resident of Colorado Springs, where she lives in the home she purchased in 2002, intending to retire there.
 She is a 1980 graduate of the Air Force Academy.
 She returned to the academy from 1985 to 1987 to teach aeronautical engineering and was assigned to the Air Force Space Command at Peterson Air Force Base from 2002 to 2004.

-Dorothy Horrell – Education Professional and Administrator, Chancellor of the University of Colorado Denver
+Dorothy Horrell – Educator and Community Builder, Chancellor of the University of Colorado Denver.

 As a community college president, leader of the state system of community colleges, foundation executive, chair of a higher education governing board, and now university chancellor, Dorothy Horrell has a proven record of transformative leadership.
 Throughout her illustrious career, she has been a trailblazer, often serving as the first or only female in her position, and along the way has inspired countless others to realize that their full potential.